NyanMaw/NTU-SC1015-Project-SkincareRecommendation/README.md

 ## Conclusion

-- no relationship between price and effectiveness of products
+- Little to no relationship between price and rank of products

-- personalised recommendation system to suggest 5 products most similar to the user's choice of product
+- Possible to create a personalised recommendation system to suggest 5 products most similar to the user's choice of product
-- enables users to make more informed choices when purchasing skincare products according to skintype and ingredients, instead of recommendations from others
+- Enables users to make more informed choices when purchasing skincare products according to skintype and ingredients, instead of recommendations from others

 ## What did we learn from this project?